decred/dcrwallet/rpc/documentation/api.md

 not saved in the wallet database and clients should make their users backup the seed, it needs to be passed as part of the request.

+A wallet birthday can be set by time or height.
+If by time, a block before the time will be selected during initial sync.
+That block hash and height can be retrieved after initial sync with [`BirthBlock`](#BirthBlock).
+If not set the genesis block is used.

 After creating a wallet, the `WalletService` service begins running.

 Since API version 3.0.0, creating the wallet no longer automatically